 Then, I painstakingly hand-crafted Lightroom presets to match the look of prints during the most important times of the photo industry.

-Each of the retro Lightroom presets can be applied with one-click.
-Oh, and you can also adjust the retro edits based on your personal preference.
+Each of the presets can be applied with one-click.
+Oh, and you can also adjust the edits based on your personal preference.
 I’ll show you how.

 Easy to install.
 Even easier to use.

-Our Quick Start Guide will have you using our Lightroom fall presets in 60 seconds or less!
+Our Quick Start Guide will have you using our vintage presets in 60 seconds or less!

-This collection of retro Lightroom presets includes everything from classic types of film effects to more creative types of edits.
-All giving you that retro look!
+This collection of presets includes everything from classic types of film effects to more creative types of edits.
+All giving you that vintage look!

-Just like with any of our Lightroom presets you can easily adjust them to your liking.
+Just like with any of our presets you can easily adjust them to your liking.

-And you could even save your adjustments as your own personal retro Lightroom preset.
+And you could even save your adjustments as your own personal preset.
 Perfect when you’re shooting under the same conditions and want consistent edits.

 I’ll show you how to adjust and save your own edits (with the included Pro tutorial)!

-What type of photos should you use these retro Lightroom presets on?
-Well, since these retro presets were designed with yesteryear in mind… the skies the limit.
+What type of photos should you use these presets on?
+Well, since these presets were designed with yesteryear in mind… the skies the limit.